 Acculturation stress, the stress of adapting to another culture, can also increase the risk of developing eating disorders.
 Examples include the daily stress and trauma of living as a Black person in a White society, interactions with law enforcement, or discrimination at work.
 Other risk factors for eating disorders, such as anxiety and depression, affect women of all races and ethnicities.
 There is research that supports a relationship between brain chemistry and poor impulse control, which is a risk factor for bulimia.

 The psychological risk factors for developing eating disorders are similar regardless of race, ethnicity, gender, sexual orientation, or class.
 They can include:

 - Feelings of inadequacy

 - Low self-esteem

-The longer an eating disorder survives without diagnosis and treatment, the more harmful its effects are on the body.
-One-fifth of eating disorder patients die of the disease, and those with the condition are approximately 56 times more likely to commit suicide than people without eating disorders.
-Therefore, eating disorders should be taken very seriously.
-Individuals with signs or symptoms of disordered eating should be seen by medical providers as soon as possible, even if unhealthy eating habits are thought to be unintentional or harmless.
+The longer someone lives with an undiagnosed or untreated eating disorder, the more harmful its effects are on the body.
+One-fifth of eating disorder patients die of the disease, and those with the condition are approximately 56 times more likely to die by suicide than people without eating disorders.
+Therefore, it’s critical that eating disorders be taken very seriously.
+It’s best for individuals with signs or symptoms of disordered eating be seen by medical providers as soon as possible, even if it's thought that the unhealthy eating habits are unintentional or harmless.

-If one feels s/he or a friend are suffering, they may contact their primary care provider for an assesment.
-Making an appointment with a counselor may also be beneficial.
-You can also get in touch with a national eating disorders organization for a referral in your area.
-For a list of resources, see Eating disorder support resources on the web, and make sure to check out the National Eating Disorders Association for more information.Alice!
+If a person feels that they or a friend are suffering, they can contact their health care provider for an assessment.
+Making an appointment with a mental health professional may also be beneficial.
+For more information, including referrals to local resources, check out the National Eating Disorders Association.